Seven missing after Pakistan building collapse as death toll hits 16 | Malay Mail

 A building inspector said the sewage system appeared to have triggered the disaster, but a full technical investigation would be carried out.

-“The death toll in the building collapse rose (from 11 yesterday) to 16, after five more bodies were pulled out of the rubble today,” Salma Kauser, a senior health official in Karachi, told AFP.
+“The death toll in the building collapse rose (from 11 on Thursday) to 16, after five more bodies were pulled out of the rubble today,” Salma Kauser, a senior health official in Karachi, told AFP.

 An official at the Abbasi Shaheed hospital confirmed the toll.